 Withdrawal Charge A percentage charge applied to withdrawals in excess of the Free Withdrawal Amount.
 The Free Withdrawal Amount is 0% in the first Contract Year, and 10% of Account Value in each subsequent Contract Year to the extent that amount has not already been withdrawn that Contract Year.
-The Withdrawal Charge is calculated at the time of each withdrawal in accordance with the following: Number of Complete Contract Years since Issue Date Withdrawal Charge percentage 0 7% 1 7% 2 6% 3 5% 4 4% 5 3% 6 or more 0% See "WITHDRAWA list of Withdrawal C L PROVISIONS - W harge waivers. hen No Withdrawal C charge Applies" for a processing of amounts withdrawn from your Contract, subject to program terms.
+The Withdrawal Charge is calculated at the time of each withdrawal in accordance with the following: Number of Complete Contract Years since Issue Date Withdrawal Charge percentage 0 7% 1 7% 2 6% - 3 5% 4 4% 5 3% 6 or more 0% See "WITHDRAWAI list of Withdrawal CI L PROVISIONS - W harge waivers /hen No Withdrawal C harge Applies" for a processing of amounts withdrawn from your Contract, subject to program terms.
 We do not assess a charge for the program and you may terminate your participation in the program at any time.
 Withdrawals under the Systematic Withdrawal Program are subject to the same Withdrawal Charge provisions and risks as any other withdrawals under the Contract.
 Moreover, since Withdrawal Amounts from a Shield Option will reduce the Investment Amount for that Shield Option by the percentage reduction in the Interim Value of that Shield Option, a withdrawal when Index Performance is negative will cause a greater percentage reduction in the Investment Amount relative to the percentage reduction for the same Withdrawal Amount when Index Performance is positive.
 Since withdrawals under the Systematic Withdrawal Program are automatic, you will have no control over the timing of those withdrawals.
 See "WITHDRAWAL PROVISIONS - Systematic Withdrawal Program" for availability and other restrictions.
-Death Benefit For Owners age 76 or older at the Issue Date of the Contract, the standard death benefit is the Account Value.
-For Owners age 75 or younger at the Issue Date of the Contract, the standard death benefit (known as the Return of Premium death benefit) is the greater of the Account Value or your Purchase Payment (reduced proportionally by the percentage reduction in Account Value of the Shield Option(s) and the Fixed Account for each partial withdrawal (including any applicable Withdrawal Charge)).
-The Death Benefit Amount is determined as of the end of the Business Day on which we receive Notice of due proof of death and an acceptable election for the payment method.
-Annuity Options change the Annui on a fixed paymer (i) Life Annuity; (ii) Life Annuity; (iii) Joint and Las (iv) Joint and Las Guaranteed. with 10 Years of Incon at Survivor Annuity; ar at Survivor Annuity wit cose one of the follow Annuity Option accept the Payments Guaran ad th 10 Years of Income ving Annuity Options able to us: teed; Payments Charges and Expenses You will bear the f (i) Withdrawal ((ii) Premium and • expenses:
+Death Benefit The death benefit is the greater of the Account Value or your Purchase Payment (reduced proportionally by the percentage reduction in Account Value of the Shield Option(s) and the Fixed Account for each partial withdrawal (including any applicable Withdrawal Charge)) determined as of the end of the Business Day on which we receive Notice of due proof of death and an acceptable election for the payment method.
+Annuity Options You can choose an Annuity Option.
+After Income Payments begin, you cannot change the Annuity Option.
+You can choose one of the following Annuity Options on a fixed payment basis or any other Annuity Option acceptable to us: (i) Life Annuity; (ii) Life Annuity with 10 Years of Income Payments Guaranteed; (iii) Joint and Last Survivor Annuity; and (iv) Joint and Last Survivor Annuity with 10 Years of Income Payments Guaranteed.
+The Annuity Options may be limited due to the requirements of the Code.
+Charges and Expenses You will bear the following charges and expenses: (i) Withdrawal Charges; and (ii) Premium and Other Taxes.

-Your Right to Cancel You may cancel the Contract within 10 days after receiving it by mailing or ŭ delivering the Contract to either us or the financial representative who sold it.
+Your Right to Cancel You may cancel the Contract within 10 days after receiving it by mailing or delivering the Contract to either us or the financial representative who sold it.
 This is known as a "Free Look."
 You will receive (i) whatever your Contract is worth, plus (ii) the sum of all fees, taxes and charges deducted from the Purchase Payment during the Free Look period, as of the effective date of the Free Look, on the Business Day we receive your Contract and we will not deduct a Withdrawal Charge.
 The amount you receive may be more or less than your Purchase Payment depending on the Shield Options you allocated your Purchase Payment to during the Free Look period.